1hanzla100/developer-portfolio/README.md

 Just Edit `portfolio.js` to get your personal portfolio.
 Feel free to use it as-is or customize it as much as you want.

-But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/1hanzla100/developer-portfolio/issues).
+But if you want to **contribute** and make this much better for other developers have a look at [Issues](https://github.com/1hanzla100/developer-portfolio/issues).

 If you created something awesome and want to contribute then feel free to open an